norcams/docs-enduser/docs/intro.rst

 The following educational institutions are allegeable for using NREC.
 The requirement is that you have a Feide account from any of these universities or colleges.
 NREC is free for UiB and UiO.
 This includes both private and shared projects.
+Other institutions follow a pricing scheme according to `Pricing`_.

 +----------------------------------------------------------+---------------------------------+
 | University / College / Organization                      | Type of access                  |